 According to this proposal, there will be multiple new external management functions.
 Work is ongoing to define the services or APIs which are exposed by these new functions, therefore it is not possible at this time to analyze the impacts to the 3GPP Management System.

-6.3 Potential solution# 3: Cloud native VNF creation with ETSI NFV MANO
+6.3 Potential solution for cloud native VNF creation with ETSI NFV MANO

 6.3.1 Introduction